taichi-dev/soft2d-for-unity/Docs/English/Advance/DebugTools.md

 ## Important Notes

-- The Debug Tools can only be enabled in Unity Editor mode.
+- Debug Tools can only be enabled in Unity Editor mode.
-- Enabling the Debug Tools will generate a Quad in the scene with the same position and size as the simulation area.
-Its z-axis is set to -0.2, and users can freely drag and view it in the scene.
+- Enabling Debug Tools will generate a Quad in the scene with the same position and size as the simulation area.
+Its Z-axis is set to -0.2, and users can freely drag and view it in the Scene window.